olmoser/nextflow-k8s/README.md

 # nextflow-k8s
-A (very simple) *getting-started* example for Nextflow kubernetes execution.
+A (very simple) *getting-started* example for Nextflow kubernetes execution that relies on access to a kubernetes cluster and a git-deployed workflow.

 ## Prerequisites
 You must have access to a kubernetes cluster, i.e. the following command should